FallingSnow/h265ize/README.md

 > --he-downmix :If there are more than 2.1 audio channels, downmix them to stereo. **`he-audio` must also be enabled**

-> --no-auto-audio-titles :Disable automated title generation for audio streams that do not have preexisting titles.

-> --no-auto-subtitle-titles :Disable automated title generation for subtitle streams that do not have preexisting titles.
+> --normalize-level :Define a level of normalization to be applied.
+See [Issue 56](https://github.com/FallingSnow/h265ize/issues/56) for more info.

 > --screenshots :Take 6 screenshots at regular intervals throughout the finished encode

-> --stats: Creates a stats file in the destination named h265ize.csv
+> --stats: Creates a stats file in the current working directory named h265ize.csv

+> --watch: Watches a folder for new files and process the videos

 > --video-bitrate :Sets the video bitrate, set to 0 to use qp instead of a target bitrate